WyseOS/web3eval/README.md

 # Web3Eval

-An evaluation framework and benchmark for Web Agents.
+An evaluation framework and benchmark for Web3 tasks.